cuongh1799/WuWaWiki/README.md

 ![Image](ForReadme/Materials.png)

 Basically by utilizing the `TableLayoutPanel` as the blueprint for the Layout, using `pictureBox` to store and load pictue from local files

+The data is handle by reading the `json` file in `assets/CharacterBuild`